darumatic/chef-labs/labs/lab_7.md

 # Lab 7

-PQ: Please complete the previous labs before trying this one.
+Pre-requisites: Please complete the previous labs before trying this one.

 ---